judasgutenberg/Esp8266_RemoteControl/documentation/notes.md

 ### 28 February 2026
 Added support in ESP8266 Firmware to reflash I2C slaves equipped with the proper bootloaders over I2C.

+### 01 December 2025
+Added a bunch of hardening against malevolent actors.